Farm Ownership Transfer Taxation

 Issue Overview

-With new entrants into the industry seeing a variety of difficult obstacles to entry, including massive capital costs, tax laws in Canada should not disincentivize willing entrants into the sector nor the continuation of multigenerational family farms.
+However, new entrants into the industry face a variety of difficult obstacles to entry, including massive capital costs.

 Working Toward Solutions:

-CFA has voiced its support for the Private Bill C-208.
-This bill would make it so that siblings are not deemed to be dealing at arm’s length and that, under certain conditions, the transfer of shares by a taxpayer to the taxpayer’s child or grandchild who is 18 years of age or older is to be excluded from the anti-avoidance rule of section 84.1.
+CFA advocated its support for the Private Bill C-208, which has since received Royal Assent.
+This Bill has made it so that siblings are not deemed to be dealing at arm’s length and that, under certain conditions, the transfer of shares by a taxpayer to the taxpayer’s child or grandchild who is 18 years of age or older is to be excluded from the anti-avoidance rule of section 84.1.

 CFA has stressed this issue as an emerging crisis to the federal government for many years.
 As a sector where the vast majority of businesses remain family owned, maintaining the financial health of these businesses across generations is critical.